rexdotsh/heurist-agent-framework/README.md

 A flexible multi-interface AI agent framework that can interact through various platforms including Telegram, Discord, Twitter, Farcaster, and REST API.

 Grab a Heurist API Key instantly for free by using the code 'agent' while submitting the form on https://heurist.ai/dev-access

+---

+## For Heurist Mesh Contributors

+**Heurist Mesh** is our new open network where AI agents can be contributed by the community and used modularly—just like DeFi smart contracts.
+If you want to **add your own specialized agents**, **please see the [Mesh README](./mesh/README.md)** for detailed guidelines, examples, and best practices.

+---

 ## Overview

 The Heurist Agent Framework is built on a modular architecture that allows an AI agent to: